HorizenOfficial/developer-horizen-global/docs/introduction/Base-App.rst

 	- PublicKey25519Proposition
 	- Signature25519

-  * Verifiable Random Function based on `ginger-lib <https://github.com/HorizenOfficial/ginger-lib>`_, used to assign and prove eligibility of block forgers.
+  * Verifiable Random Function based on `ginger-lib <https://github.com/HorizenOfficial/ginger-lib>`_, used to assign and prove eligibility of block forgers and CSW proof.
   	- VrfSecretKey
 	- VrfPublicKey
 	- VrfProof